Gravel Fondo Moab

 Aid Station:

 Note: Some loose or sandy patches may be present, especially early in the route.
-Gravel tires with solid tread are advised, and a mountain bike would not be overkill for added stability.
+Wider gravel tires (45mm or wider) with solid tread are advised, a hardtail mountain bike would not be overkill for added stability.

 Important Weather Notice: In the unusual case of rainy conditions, routes may become impassable due to mud or flooding.
 For rider safety, course modifications or cancellations may occur at the discretion of event organizers.
 Please monitor pre-race communications for updates.